One day, it could be your name flashing across our computer screens as a possible match for someone in desperate need of a transplant. Exciting, eh?

 Want to know more?
 Then have a watch of our lovely little animation

-At a specialist collection centre in one of five hospitals: one of five hospitals: three are in London, one is in Sheffield and one is in Manchester.
+You’ll donate at a specialist collection centre in one of five hospitals: three are in London, one is in Manchester, and one in Sheffield.

 We’ll organise and pay for your travel and hotel, so don’t worry about costs.
 We recommend you bring a companion with you.
 We will make the necessary arrangements for them as well.